 One of the earliest success stories for cap and trade was the system implemented in the USA in 1990 to curb sulphur dioxide (SO2) emissions that were causing acid rain.
 The Clean Air Act amendments of 1990 aimed to slash annual SO2 emissions by 10 million tonnes, out of the total 26 million tonnes being emitting mainly by 3,200 coal plants.
 The government freely allocated emission allowances and then let the companies decide how to trade them in order to meet the requirements under the new, much lower cap on total emissions.
 Between 1990 and 2004, SO2 emissions from the power sector fell 36%, even though total energy output from coal-fired power plants increased by 25% over the same period.
 By 2010, total emissions had fallen to only 5.1 million tonnes, a reduction of 81%.
 The program was so successful that Harvard University produced a full report highlighting the successes and what was learned.
 See the full report here.

 In Europe, the EU ETS is also considered to be a success.
-Since its implementation in 2005, emissions have declined by 23% up to 2016 while the economy grew by 53% over the same period.
+Since its implementation in 2005, annual emissions have declined by 29% in 2018 while real GDP grew by 8% over the same period.
 The EU has one of the lowest per capita emissions in the world and the emissions per unit of GDP continue to fall.